angular-extensions/pretty-html-log/README.md

 ```

 This module is best used with Angular and Jest.
 Create a
-`setupJest.ts` file in your `src` directory and add the following line:
+`setupJest.ts` file in your `src` directory and add the following line **after your jest-preset-angular import.
+The order can matter**:

 ```
 import '@angular-extensions/pretty-html-log'